ST. EUSTATIUS / 9 October 2024

-The Golden Rock and Godet Afrikan burial sites in St. Eustatius, Dutch Caribbean, will be recognized by UNESCO as significant sites tied to the legacies of enslavement.
+The Golden Rock and Godet Afrikan burial sites in St. Eustatius, Dutch Caribbean, have been recognized by UNESCO as significant sites tied to the legacies of enslavement.
 The St. Eustatius Afrikan Burial Ground Alliance initiated an application for nomination with UNESCO in February 2022.
-On Wednesday, October 9th, UNESCO Paris headquarters will officially announce the nomination in a ceremony.
-A livestream of the ceremony will be available at UNESCO’s website.
+On Wednesday, October 9th, UNESCO Paris headquarters announced the recognition in a ceremony.
+The two Afrikan burial grounds of our Ancestors are now, together with 21 other sites, part of the program ‘Routes of Enslaved Peoples.’

 “Restore the dignity of our ancestors”